Darkelf2024/Darkelf-Browser/README.md

 - Note: Socks Proxy is Fast, but when utilizing Tor DNS speeds are sacrificed due to it's strength.

+### **Onion Routing in Darkelf Browser**

+The **Onion Routing** feature in Darkelf Browser enhances privacy by routing all browsing traffic through the **Tor network**, anonymizing the user's activity.
+This feature uses **multiple layers of encryption**, ensuring that the user’s IP address is hidden and their browsing behavior is protected from surveillance.
+Users can access regular websites and **.onion sites** (the deep web) securely, with all traffic routed through Tor's onion relays.
+While it improves privacy, it may slightly reduce browsing speed due to the nature of the Tor network.
+This feature can be enabled or disabled from the browser’s privacy settings.

 ### **Content Security Policy (CSP) Enhancements**
 Darkelf Browser emphasizes the importance of Content Security Policy (CSP) to mitigate various forms of attacks such as cross-site scripting (XSS) and data injection.
 We are committed to working closely with the community to fine-tune and adapt the CSP policies for optimal protection.